rosemm/context_word_seg/README.md

 ## Defining contexts by coder judgment
 coding_scripts.R has the functions research assistants use to code the transcripts.
 Instructions given to RAs working on this are saved in instructions_for_RAs.txt

 _OPEN_ME.r has instrutcions for RAs, including the code to access the coding_scripts.r file

+context_coding_cleaning.R has the functios for cleaning the RAs' context coding, and for compiling them all into one document.

 ## Defining context by key words
 data_processing.r has the analysis code.